Full and Part Day Toddler Programs (18 to 36 months)

-Our full-day and part-day toddler classrooms are specially prepared environments that are designed to meet the needs of children who are 18 months to 3 years of age.
+Our full-day and part-day toddler classrooms are specially prepared environments that are designed to meet the needs of children who are 15 months to 3 years of age.
 Maria Montessori studied and observed infants and toddlers in a scientific manner and she knew that from birth to age three was when a child’s brain develops most rapidly and they learn more than at any other stage of development.

-By choosing a Montessori education for your young child, you will be giving her the opportunity to grow and develop in a safe and nurturing environment with caring teachers who are formally trained in the Montessori Method at the Infant/Toddler level.
+By choosing a Montessori education for your young child, you will be giving them the opportunity to grow and develop in a safe and nurturing environment with caring teachers who are formally trained in the Montessori Method at the Infant/Toddler level.

-Full Day Toddler
+Full and Half Day Schedules

 Curriculum